Google Pay™

 Google Pay™ transactions use tokenization to protect sensitive card information, replacing the actual card number with a virtual account number.
 This ensures secure processing without exposing card details.
 Google Pay™ supports one-time transactions as well as subscriptions and other recurring payments, based on merchant configurations.

 Google Pay™ is available in various regions worldwide, supporting multiple currencies.
-For online and in-app payments, SmartPay's SDK securely collects payment details, which are then transmitted to Apple's servers for processing and authorization.
+For online and in-app payments, SmartPay's SDK securely collects payment details, which are then transmitted to Google's servers for processing and authorization.
 The entire flow keeps sensitive data hidden from the merchant, providing customers with a secure and easy payment experience.

 Workflows and Transaction Types